Week 4 takeaways: Breakthroughs for Bears, Cowboys

 The Patriots' defense isn't as bad as advertised.
 Coming off back-to-back disappointing performances, they throttled the Dolphins and gained some much-needed reassurance in the process, as they get ready for a quick turnaround with the Colts visiting on Thursday.
 While losing rookie linebacker Ja'Whaun Bentley for the season is a tough blow, the returns of defensive end Trey Flowers and safety Patrick Chung -- who missed a Week 3 loss in Detroit -- showed how valuable they are to the unit. -- Mike Reiss

-The Dolphins aren't ready to win the AFC East and their offense needs more consistency.
+The Dolphins aren't ready to win the AFC East, and their offense needs more consistency.
 Miami had 172 total yards in its loss to the Patriots.
 It was also the second consecutive week Miami had 45 or fewer plays.
 The scariest part is coach Adam Gase believes his team got "outphysicaled" by the Patriots.
 Headed into another road game against the high-powered Bengals offense, the Dolphins need to figure out how to fix their lack of physicality before it derails a strong start to the season. -- Cameron Wolfe

 Tennessee Titans 26, Philadelphia Eagles 23